EducationNC/principal-pay/README.md

 # Principal Pay Calculator

 A calculator determining principal pay for a N.C. principal based on previous performance and income.
+Original calculations were created in a spreadsheet by the [Business for Educational Success and Transformation of North Carolina (BEST NC)](http://best-nc.org/about-us/).

 ## Getting Started